Wali-dev/project-titan-backend-monorepo/README.md

 - **Example**: No body required (orderId in URL)

 ### Payment Success
-- Endpoint not specified in the collection
+- Endpoint not specified, needs to update

 ## Getting Started
 To use this API, make sure you have the following prerequisites:

 1. Node.js installed